jefersonvinicius/refactoring_book/chapter-06/01-extract-function/Readme.md

-Extract Function is very simple refactoring technique, but really useful
+Extract Function is very simple refactoring technique, but really useful.
+Always that you want give more meaning for your code you can use this technique, extracting comments and obscured part of code to new functions.